ogdenpm/intel80tools/readme.txt

 		the tool writes to the console so you most likely want to redirect to a file

-mkisisdir.pl	simple script to create a basic ISIS.DIR file based on files
-		matching ??????.???.
-No link information is included and its main use is to support ixref

-src\clean.bat	cleans out the source tree of recreatable files src\mkall.bat	makes all the files in the source tree and checks they
-		match the intel binaries

-Note: each of the source directories listed below as an associated makefile.
-To use this change to the directory and enter one of the following commands

-..\..\nmake		- builds the files
-..\..\nmake verify	- builds the files and verifies with the intel binary ..\..\nmake clean	- cleans the directory
-..\..\nmake vclean	- cleans additional files - not supported on all makefiles ..\..\nmake uclean	- cleans everything apart from the packed source file
-			  where used
-..\..\nmake gitprep	- runs uclean and then unpacks files stored in git -
-			  not used in all cases

-src\asm80\*.*	plm & asm recreated source for asm80
-		note asm80_all.plm is the packed source file I use to edit the code as it makes global find / replace a lot easier.
-		It is a packed file of all of the source.
-The unpack.pl utility is used to unpack to individual files
-		Recent change is that the listing and object files are now created in separate directories.
-This makes the makefile more complex but makes finding files easier.
-Additionally debug versions of the application files are create in the obj directory and the map files in the list directory now have the local symbol detail.
-		Now includes asxref source
-		Files renamed & makefile simplified

-src\lib80\*.*	plm & asm recreated source for lib80
-		note the file lib80_all.plm is the file I personally use to edit the code.
-See comments above

-src\link80\*.*	plm & asm recreated source for link and link.ovl
-		note the file link80_all.plm is the file I personally use to edit the code.
-See comments above

-src\loc80\*.*	plm & asm recreated source for locate
-		note loc80_all.plm is the packed source file I use to edit the code see comments above

-src\common\*.*	contains small plm & asm files and associated include files
-		used by several of the plm builds.
-		All the plm makefiles refer to this directory and for the isis emulator it is treated as simulated drive :f3:
-		The makefile in this directory now will build all the files however the individual plm makefiles will build any changed files they need as well

-src\plm\*.*	recreated plm source for the plm80 file src\plm0\*.*	recreated plm & asm source for plm80.ov0
-src\plm1\*.*	recreated plm for plm80.ov1
-src\plm2\*.*	recreated plm for plm80.ov2
-src\plm3\*.*	recreated plm for plm80.ov3
-src\plm4\*.*	recreated plm for plm80.ov4
-src\plm5\*.*	recreated plm for plm80.ov5
-src\plm6\*.*	recreated plm for plm80.ov6

-src\isis41\*.*	files to build isis4.1
-		the source files are packed in isis41_all.plm use unpack.pl to extract them or the m.bat file - the other files are
-		1) isis.abs - the reference isis.abs used to check the build
-		2) m.bat - simple batch file to unpack and build

-src\isist0\*.*	files to build isis4.1 boot file
-		the source files are packed in isist0_all.plm use unpack.pl extact them or the m.bat file - the other files are
-		1) isis.t0.ref - reference file to check build
-		2) m.bat - simple batch file to unpack and build

-src\isis.cli\*.* files to build isis4.1 cli file

-src\ixref\*.*	files to build ixref 1.2.
-Note ixref 1.3 requires additional
-		isis support including isis0.ovl.
-So far I have not been able to find a true ISIS 4.3 disk with this support; the current disks appear to contain ISIS 4.2
+src\makefile	makefile to manage all of the builds.
+Runs make in each of the
+		subdirectories noted below.
+It supports the same common targets

+src\makefile.md	markdown description of the makefile support for isis builds

+Note: each of the source directories listed below contains a makefile.
+To use this change to the directory and enter one of the following commands.

+..\..\make all		- builds the files, the all is optional ..\..\make verify	- builds the files and verifies with the intel binary ..\..\make clean	- cleans the directory
+..\..\make distclean	- cleans out files not needed to rebuild from source ..\..\make rebuild	- runs distclean followed by all

+src\asm80_4.1\*.* plm & asm recreated source for asm80
+		asm80_all.plm is a packed file of all of the source.

+src\lib_2.1\*.*	plm & asm recreated source for lib80 v2.1
+		lib_all.plm contains the packed source code.

+src\link_3.0\*.* plm & asm recreated source for link and link.ovl v3.0
+		link_all.plm contains the packed source code

+src\locate_3.0\*.* plm & asm recreated source for locate v3.0
+		loc80_all.plm contains the packed source code

+src\plm_v4.0\*.* plm & asm recreated source for plm80 v4.0
+		 plm_4.0_all.plm contains the packed source code.

+src\isis34\*.*	files to build isis 3.4
+		 isis34_all.plm contains the packed source code.

+src\isis34.t0\*.* files to build isis 3.4 boot file
+		 isist0_all.plm contains the packed source code.

+src\isis41\*.*	files to build isis 4.1
+		 isis41_all.plm contains the packed source code.

+src\isis41.t0\*.* files to build isis 4.1 boot file
+		 isist0_all.plm contains the packed source code.

+src\isis41.cli\*.* files to build isis 4.1 cli file
+		 cli_all.plm contains the packed source code.

+src\isis43\*.*	files to build isis 4.3
+		 isis43_all.plm contains the packed source code.

+src\isis43.t0\*.* files to build isis 4.3 boot file
+		 isist0_all.plm contains the packed source code.

+src\isis43.cli\*.* files to build isis 4.3 cli file
+		 cli43_all.plm contains the packed source code.

+src\isis43.ov0\*.* files to build isis 4.3 .ov0 file
+		 isisov_all.plm contains the packed source code.

+src\disk43\*.*	files to build isis 4.3 fixmap, format and idisk
+		disk43_all.plm contains the packed source code

+src\ixref_1.2\*.* files to build ixref 1.2
+		 ixref_all.plm contains the packed source code.

+src\ixref_1.3\*.* files to build ixref 1.3
+		 ixref_all.plm contains the packed source code and the isis.ov0 file needed to test it.

+src\plm80lib\*.* files to build plm80.lib for plm v4.0
+		plm80lib_all.plm contains the packed source

+src\systemlib\*.* files to build system.lib for plm v4.0
+		systemlib_all.plm contains the packed source

 src\kermit\*.*	files to build kermit for isis

-src\tex\*.*	files to build tex v2.0 and v2.1 for cpm also a patched version
+src\tex\*.*	files to build tex v1.0, v1.2, v2.1 for cpm also a patched version
                 of v2.1 that fixes a bug in printing text only

-tools\*.*	tools I wrote to help me decompile / build the files delib.pl	tool to split a library out into individual object files
+tools\*.*	tools I wrote to help me decompile / build the files

+  isis.mk	include makefile script see src/makefile.md for details
+		also look at the makefiles in the source tree

+  delib.pl	tool to split a library out into individual object files
 		usage: delib.pl libraryfile targetdir
-		note it uses the module name as the filename and this may not be a valid isis filename diffbin.exe	a small utility to compare intel files with respect to final image load in memory.
-Originally created as I left debug symbols, however it is needed to verify that the link has built correctly.
-Simple binary compare cannot be used for these
+		note it uses the module name as the filename and this may not be a valid isis filename.

-		because:
-		1) link has a absolute segment load split into two parts that I cannot recreate since locate joins them together.
+  disIntelLib.exe
+		a program that takes a library file and create assembly like files for each module.
+		usage: disIntelLib library
+		a directory is created with the name name as the library file name without the .lib.
+Individual files are created in the directory with a .asm, .plm or .for extension dependent on the compiler detected.
+For plm some of the plm data structures are emitted rather than assembler ones.

+  dumpintel.exe dumps the contents of an omf file
+		usage: dumpintel objectfile

+  omfcmp.exe	a small utility to compare intel files with respect to final
-		2) link.ovl has a start record that locate refuses to create since it's not a main module ngenpex.exe   My own implemenation of the intel software tools utility genpex.
+		image load in memory.
+This is a significant update on the previous diffbin that now supports library comparison and will do a binary compare if the files are not in omf format. ngenpex.exe   My own implemenation of the intel software tools utility genpex.
 This fixes a number of issues with the original which I have included in the plm80v4 directory along with the